Water-smart products for water-stressed living

-Water scarcity – a problem for people, societies and business
+Water scarcity – a problem for people, societies & business

 Our daily lives and simple chores depend on water.
-But in water-scarce regions, the supply and quality of water is unreliable.
+But in water-scarce regions, the supply and quality of water are unreliable.

 When water is scarce, or supplies are unreliable, people limit how frequently they wash or do the laundry, which can reduce demand for our products.
-Climate change is increasing the challenges of water scarcity, so the impact on individuals and our business will grow.
+What's more, climate change is increasing the challenges of water scarcity, so the impact on individuals and our business will grow.
 As a result, water is one of our most material issues.

 We’re investing in product innovation to cut water use, and we’re exploring options beyond our traditional business model to find new solutions for communities.
 One priority is to research, develop and launch water-smart products – new products or formulations that work just as well but with less water, poor quality water or no water at all.

-Our biggest water use – over 99% of our water footprint - occurs when people use our products at home.
-So we’re concentrating on product categories which require the most water to use, including laundry, household cleaning, skin cleansing, oral and hair care.
-Water-smart products are particularly suited to the needs of people living in water-stressed areas but can also help encourage a wider shift to more sustainable water consumption.
-They will help our business become more resilient to the impacts of climate change.
+More than 99% of our water footprint occurs when people use our products at home.
+So we’re concentrating on the product categories that require the most water to use, including laundry, household cleaning, skin cleansing, oral care and hair care.
+Water-smart products are particularly suited to the needs of people living in water-stressed areas, but they can also help encourage a wider shift to more sustainable water consumption.
+And they will help our business become more resilient to the impacts of climate change.

 By helping to tackle water scarcity, we can change people’s lives, build our brands and contribute towards UN Sustainable Development Goal 6 – Ensure access to water and sanitation for all.